MathYourLife/lesson_analytics_101/README.md

 1. What experiences do students have with analyzing data?
 1. Discuss calculations such as mean, median and discuss if special considerations would need to be made once the data is too large for a single machine.

 ****

 ### Linearized Models

 Problem:

-Your boss has just provided you with the following data set (columns A and B of sample data set) with the direction to determine a model of given A, predict B.
+Your boss presents you with something that you determine is a data set which calls for the predication of column B based on column A.

+Questions to pose:

+* Is there a time/sequence dependency?
+* Is there a simple model that can reasonably predict column B given column A?
+* For a random point A, how close does your model get to the point B?
+* Is there a limitation to the input or your model?
+* Could the model be improved?
+* What could be added to the model to improve it's accuracy?
+* Why are linearized models more prevalent?

 Data used here was created with function of the form
 $B = \left(m * A + b \right) + \left(c * e^{A/k} \right) + w$